PanosK92/SpartanEngine/README.md

 # Directus3D
-Directus3D is a simple yet powerful game engine.
-This is achieved by prioritizing a coherent design (including clean code) over anything else.
-Constructing scenes that require scripting, physics and so on, is possible.
+Directus3D is a game engine that strives to be powerful yet simple.
+This is achieved by prioriziting a coherent and modern codebase design, a minimilistic approach when it comes to adding features and a state of the art editor.
+The editor is greatly inspired by Unity, it should make the engine feel familiar and pleasurable to use.

 ![Screenshot](https://raw.githubusercontent.com/PanosK92/Directus3D/master/Directus3D/Assets/screenshot.jpg)